Last Updated: October 28, 2022

-Comprehensive plan contents quickly become a big issue when your community has decided to prepare a plan, either because it wants to or is being required to do so.
+Comprehensive plan contents quickly become a big issue when your community has decided to prepare or update its master plan, either because it wants to or is being required to do so.

-Likewise on this page, we will not be discussing the community planning process, since we already have a page on that subject.
-Preparing a comprehensive plan is an occasion when that process needs to become particularly thorough in engaging all parts of the community.
+On this page, we will not be discussing the community planning process in any detail, since we already have a page on that subject.
+We will just comment that preparing a comprehensive plan is an occasion when that process needs to become particularly thorough in engaging all parts of the community.
+Our experience has been that this is one occasion when you generally can rally the civic leadership to get behind a civic discussion process that will inform the new plan.

 One final note of introduction is in order.
 Usually the chapters or divisions of a comprehensive plan are called elements.
 We often will use that term.